deivydaskim/QuizApp/README.md

 # Quiz App

 This is a web application that allows users to take quizzes and view high scores.
-The app is written with built with a React front-end, using Vite as the bundler with Bun as package manager, and an ASP.NET Core backend with an in-memory database to handle quiz logic.
+The app is built with a React front-end, using Vite as the bundler, and an ASP.NET Core backend with an in-memory database to handle quiz logic.

 ## Technologies Used